 When you bring your dog to this beach, make sure to check out the Wolfe’s Pond Park Dog Run inside the park.
 You can let your dog off leash inside the fenced-in area, giving them a safe place to burn off excess energy, play some fetch, or meet some new puppy pals.

 Always brings bags to clean up after your dog, and have snacks and water to share with your pup.
-Keep the leash on in all areas of Wolfe's Pond Park.
+Keep the leash on in all areas of Wolfe's Pond Beach and Park outside of the designated Dog Run.